 My name is Rebecca, though I’ve gone by the nickname “Reb” for years.
 I’ve been on the internets in one form or another since 1996 when I made my first horrific homepage, complete with marqueeing text and some kind of animated gif of a spinning globe (I called the site “Reb’s World”).
 Since then, my web presence has gone through various incarnations (you might remember me from such websites as nathair.com, paved-paradise.com, and chewbecca.com) and this one is the most recent.
 I can’t seem to stop myself from blogging.

-I was raised by my dad in Minnesota (with part of my summers in Wisconsin where most of my family lives), but currently reside in Colorado with my husband, E, our son, B, and our daughter, C (as well as two cats named Gracie Pye and Jenny Linsky).
+I was raised by just my dad in Minnesota (with part of my summers in Wisconsin where most of my family lives), but currently reside in Colorado with my husband, E, our son, B, and our daughter, C (as well as two cats: Gracie Pye and Jenny Linsky).
 Though I have a degree in art history, right now I fill the role of stay-at-home, homeschooling mom to two.
 I have dreams of one day moving back to the midwest, or to Ireland, whichever one happens to offer a living opportunity first.

 Here are the rest of the characters you’ll see here:

 E. E and I got hitched in November of 2004.
 He was born and raised in Buffalo, New York and graduated in 2001 from a prestigious engineering school (which is something I am endlessly proud of) with a chemical engineering degree.
 In 2016, he started his own business and has been working hard at building it up.
 He is my best friend and I am so honored to be his wife.
 Someday he’d like to write a novel.

 B. B came to us in August of 2010 and has been improving our lives ever since.
 He enjoys drawing pretty much anything that pops into his head, building forts, digging up the yard, and having anything read to him.
-Next to E, B is one of my very favorite people on the planet and I’m so thankful I get to spend my days with him.
+Next to E and C, B is one of my very favorite people on the planet and I’m so thankful I get to spend my days with him.
 Someday he’d like to make Snap Circuits for a living.